 All of Namibia is benefiting from the country’s status as a community conservation model.
 Tourism and hunting operators active in conservancies have a distinct marketing advantage in this regard, especially if they can show that they are contributing to sustainable growth through the equitable sharing of income and by engaging with communities in development activities.

 Economic contributions from CBNRM may be termed contributions to net national income (NNI).
 The NNI contributions can be defined as the value of goods and services that community conservation activities make available each year to the nation.

-*Figures have been adjusted for inflation to be equivalent to the value of Namibia dollars in 2018.
-This means they are not directly comparable with those used in the 2017 Community Conservation Report, which used figures equivalent to the value of Namibian dollars in 2017.
+*Figures have been adjusted for inflation to be equivalent to the value of Namibia dollars in 2020.
+This means they are not directly comparable with those used in the 2019 Community Conservation Report, which used figures equivalent to the value of Namibian dollars in that year.

 The return on investment

 The graph shows that in the first 12 years of the programme, costs exceeded economic returns, but since then rapidly growing returns have far exceeded costs.